Online harmonium keyboard and touch input

 Use the online harmonium on-screen keys on phones and tablets, or play faster on desktop with mapped keys such as q, w, e, r, t, y, u, i, o, and p.

-Play a virtual harmonium online without installing software.
+Play a virtual harmonium online without installing software or creating an account.
 Use the on-screen keys, your computer keyboard, or a MIDI controller, then tune the sound with transpose, octave, reverb, and additional reed controls.

 Click or tap a key to begin.
-On desktop, use the mapped QWERTY keys to play online harmonium faster.
+On desktop, use the mapped QWERTY keys to play this free online harmonium keyboard faster.

 Use the online harmonium on-screen keys on phones and tablets, or play faster on desktop with mapped keys such as q, w, e, r, t, y, u, i, o, and p.